 Daniel Pink’s ‘To Sell is Human: The Surprising Truth About Moving Others’ offers a new perspective on the world of sales.

-The book has strategies and techniques for sales that seem counterintuitive at first but begin to make sense when Pink provides scientific literature to back his claim.
+The book has sales strategies and techniques that seem counterintuitive at first but begin to make sense when Pink provides scientific literature to back his claim.

 His book isn’t just for salespeople; anyone can gain new insights from this book and use them in everyday life.

 In this article, I am going to give an in-depth summary of Daniel Pink’s ‘To Sell is Human’.

 Daniel H. Pink is an American author.
 He spent his early years in Columbus, Ohio.
 So far, he has written six books, including The New York Times bestsellers Drive and A Whole New Mind.
 His work is available in 33 languages which speak volumes of the author’s reach.
 He presently resides in Washinton, D.C.

 One Sentence Summary

 Selling is everybody’s job these days, and you can do well if you know the ABCs of sales – Attunement, Buoyancy and Clarity.
 Using modern pitches, learning techniques and from theatre can be beneficial.